 We still have a few in stock, however, due to the rising value of the Japanese Yen vs the US Dollar, Rivendell has made some changes to their distribution, and I have decided that I can no longer sell their frames.
 Please don't misunderstand.
 I love Rivendell frames!
 My good feelings towards Grant and everyone else at Rivendell are as strong as ever.
 They make great frames.
 I wish I could continue to sell them.
 But it simply doesn't make good business sense for me.

-As of May 2013, we still have a few A Homer Hilsen frames available (54 and 56mcfor 650b wheels, these are also called Saluki), and one 59cm frame for 700c wheels, Rambouillets are all gone.
-The price is $1800.00 for the frame, fork and Shimano Ultegra headset.
+As of February 2014, we still have one brand spanking new A Homer Hilsen frame available.
+It'is a 56cm for 650b wheels, these are also called Saluki, on sale for $1,400.00.
+Rambouillets are all gone.
+These frames come complete with fork and Shimano Ultegra headset.

 Don't worry.
 If you would like a Rambouillet, Hilsen or any other Rivendell frame built into a bike my way, you can have the frame shipped to us for assembly.
 I was building up Riv bikes long before I became one of their dealers.
 Rivendell offers complete bikes as well, but generally with different components than I use.
 So you can have them build it, me build it with my wheels, or just buy the frame and build it up yourself.

 Here are some photos of a typical A Homer Hilsen build.